Characteristics of Clove Bud Oil

 Clove Oil in Medicine

-Clove oil has an extremely strong warming effect.
-It is one of the “hot” oils.
-It should be diluted and used only in small doses.
+Clove oil has an extremely strong warming effect, it is one of the “hot” oils and it should be diluted and used only in small doses.

-Clove oil has analgesic properties and is often used in teething in children.
-Also has an antiseptic effect.
+Clove oil has analgesic properties and is often used in teething in children, it also has an antiseptic effect.
 Clove oil has been used by the Romans and Greeks as far back as the Middle Ages to relieve toothaches and fight bad breath.

-In Chinese medicine, clove oil has also long been used for these purposes.
-To date, the effect of clove bud oil on maintaining oral hygiene has been proven.
-It is increasingly found in mouthwashes.
+In Chinese medicine, clove oil has also long been used for these purposes, to date, the effect of clove bud oil on maintaining oral hygiene has been proven, it is increasingly found in mouthwashes.
 Pharyngeal infections are perfectly relieved by regularly gargling with clove oil.
-It inhibits the formation of microbes due to its antiviral effect.
-In addition, the oil has analgesic properties.
+It inhibits the formation of microbes due to its antiviral effect and in addition, the oil has analgesic properties.
 Eugenol is responsible for most of its positive effects.

 Clove Oil in Aromatherapy